ababic/django-cogwheels/docs/source/best-practice/custom-deprecation-warning-classes.rst

 Adding custom warning classes
 -----------------------------

-If you were to add custom deprecation warning classes at this point in your app's lifecycle, they would look something like this:
+If you were to add custom deprecation warning classes at this point in your app's life cycle, they would look something like this:

 .. code-block:: python